AscendNTNU/fluid/Fluid FSM blueprint.md

 # Fluid FSM Blueprint

 ## How to read this document
 References to sources are given with e.g. (1, 2).
-Where the first number in the array is a reference to the source and the second number is a reference to the given page/slide/time of a video.
+Where the first number in the tuple is a reference to the source and the second number is a reference to the given page/slide/time of a video.